-Key Words - Provide listing of key words that describe this effort.
+Key Words.
+Provide listing of key words that describe this effort.

-Summary for Members of Congress: (Layman's Terms, Two Sentences Maximum, 50 words).
-The Department notifies members of Congress of awards in their districts.
+Summary for Members of Congress.
+The DOE notifies members of Congress of awards in their districts.
 Therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.
+(This summary should be a maximum of two sentences, but no more than 50 words.)

-Project Narrative (Field 7 on the form)
+Project Narrative (Field 8 on the form)

-The project narrative must be no longer than 20 pages of text.
-It must be typed in 12-point, with 1 inch margins.
+The project narrative must be no longer than 20 pages of text and should be in a single PDF file with the exception of the budget justification, level-of-effort worksheet, and project summary, which must be attached separately as directed in Grants.gov.
+It must be typed in 12-point font, with 1 inch margins.
 All grant applications must be submitted in response to a specific technical topic and subtopic announced in this notice.
-This information should be identified in a header on each page of the project narrative as well as on the SF 424 R&R in the title field (number 11).
+This information (topic number and subtopic letter) should be identified in a header on each page of the project narrative as well as on the SF 424 R&R in the title field (number 11).
+The project narrative header should also include company name, and project title.
+Sequentially number each page of the project narrative.

 Grant applications, submitted to DOE under SBIR/STTR programs, must provide sufficient information to convince DOE, and members of the research community who review the grant application, that the application is responsive to the topic and subtopic under which it is submitted, that the proposed work represents a sound approach to the investigation of an important scientific or engineering question, and that it is worthy of support under the stated criteria.
 The Phase I grant application should describe self-contained research that will contribute to proving scientific or technical feasibility of the approach or concept.
-It should be written with the care and thoroughness accorded papers for publication--direct, concise, informative, and free from grammar, typographical, and spelling errors.
+It should be written with the care and thoroughness accorded papers for publication--direct, concise, informative, and free from grammatical, typographical, and spelling errors.
 Illustrations and charts should be clearly labeled and correctly referenced in the text.
 Promotional and non-project-related discussion detracts from the professional quality of the proposal.
 The work proposed for Phase I, assuming that it proceeds successfully, should be suitable in nature for subsequent progression to Phases II and III.